freiguy1/notes/notes/tech/nouglywebsites.md

         - proven san-serif easier to read (georgia is a serif that is easyish)
         - #424242 color used for text color (avoid pure black)
 - make visitors learn one visual pattern and stick to it
+- don't be afraid of whitespace.
+We won't run out of space

 ## Images: use appropriately